 Daily walks and excursions to suit your group type

 Group Organiser’s Personal Liability Insurance Cover is automatically included without any extra charge

-b) Re-joining the coach for those who are not walking, there will be a transfer to nearby Chirk Castle (NT).
+Or visit Chirk Castle (NT).
 Completed in 1310, Chirk is the last Welsh castle from the reign of Edward I still lived in today.
 Features from its 700 years include the medieval tower and dungeon, 17th-century Long Gallery, grand 18th-century state apartments, servants’ hall and historic laundry.
 The newly refurbished east wing depicts the life of Lord Howard de Walden during the 1930s.
 The award-winning gardens contain clipped yews, herbaceous borders, shrub and rock gardens.

 Simply Groups reserve the right to make minor changes to the itinerary due to circumstances beyond our control.